|Date of birth|

 Commenced return to Australia on board HT 'Sardinia', 19 October 1918; reached Fremantle, 16 December 1918; discharged, 6 February 1919.

-Medals: Victoria Cross, Military Medal, 1914-15 Star, British War Medal, Victory MedalAlso served in World War II, Australian Military Forces, 25 June 1941-14 April 1947 (Western Australian Echelon and Records Office; discharged as Sergeant).
+Medals: Victoria Cross, Military Medal, 1914-15 Star, British War Medal, Victory MedalAlso served in World War II, Service No W18283, Australian Military Forces, 25 June 1941-14 April 1947 (Western Australian Echelon and Records Office; discharged as Sergeant).

 |Date of death|